petersenpeter/CellExplorer/.github/ISSUE_TEMPLATE/bug_report.md

 Please paste your error log here

 **Session struct**
-If relevant please provide your session Matlab struct (`basename.session.mat`) by zipping it and dragging it into this text field.
+If relevant, please provide your session Matlab struct (`basename.session.mat`) by zipping it and dragging it into this text field.
 This will ease the troubleshooting.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.